Comparing localizations across adjunctions: Comparison morphisms

 \begin{theorem} Let $F\colon {\C}_1\to {\C}_2$ be a functor.
-Let $L_1$ be a localization on $\C_1$ with unit~$l_1$, and $L_2$ a localization on $\C_2$ with unit~$l_2$.
+Let $L_1$ be a localization on $\C_1$ with unit~$l_1$ and $L_2$ a localization on $\C_2$ with unit~$l_2$.
 Then the following hold: \begin{itemize} \item[{\rm (i)}] $F$ preserves equivalences if and only if there is a natural transformation

-such that $\alpha\circ Fl_1=l_2F$ and $\alpha_X$ is an $L_2$\nobreakdash-equivalence for all $X$ in~$\C_2$.
-If this holds, then $\alpha$ is unique, and it is an isomorphism if and only if $F$ preserves local objects. \item[{\rm (ii)}] $F$ preserves local objects if and only if there is a natural transformation
+such that $\alpha\circ Fl_1=l_2F$.
+If this holds, then $\alpha$ is unique and $\alpha_X$ is an $L_2$\nobreakdash-equiv\-al\-ence for all~$X$.
+Moreover, $\alpha$ is an isomorphism if and only if $F$ preserves local objects. \item[{\rm (ii)}] $F$ preserves local objects if and only if there is a natural transformation

 such that $\beta\circ l_2F=Fl_1$.
 If this holds, then $\beta$ is unique, and it is an isomorphism if and only if $F$ preserves equivalences. \end{itemize} \end{theorem}

 \begin{proof} For every $X$ in ${\C}_2$, the morphism $(l_1)_X\colon X\to L_1X$ is an $L_1$\nobreakdash-equivalence.
 Therefore, if $F$ preserves equivalences, then $F(l_1)_X$ is an $L_2$\nobreakdash-equivalence.
 Hence it induces a natural bijection